joelpurra/uvcc/README.md

 ## Acknowledgements

 - [Pawel Szymczykowski](http://twitter.com/makenai) for [uvc-control](https://github.com/makenai/node-uvc-control) for node.js.
-Without his code I would never have gotten close to automating — or perhaps even being *able* to — changing webcam controls on macOS.
+Without his code I would never have gotten close to automating — or perhaps even being *able* to — changing camera controls on macOS.